-1.1 Road works are inevitable.
+1.2 Road works are inevitable.
 Under respective enabling Acts, utility companies have statutory rights and obligations.
-These include a duty to provide a service or supply to customers and rights to place, maintain, repair and renew, etc., apparatus.
+These include a duty to provide a service or supply to customers and rights to place, maintain, repair and www.surreycc.gov.uk/elmbridge renew, etc., apparatus.
 Targets are set by industry regulators in relation to reconnection times in the case of failure of supply and apparatus maintenance and replacement.

-The highway authority will carry out maintenance works to support the performance of the highway and improvement works to enhance safety, cope with increasing traffic demands and to meet customer expectations.
+The Highway Authority will carry out maintenance works to support the performance of the highway and improvement works to enhance safety, cope with increasing traffic demands and to meet customer expectations.

-Activities are controlled by two prime pieces of legislation, the New Roads and Street Works Act 1991 (NRSWA) and the Traffic Management Act 2004 (TMA).
+1.3 Activities are controlled by two prime pieces of legislation, the New Roads and Street Works Act 1991 (NRSWA) and the Traffic Management Act 2004 (TMA).

-Under section 59 of NRSWA 1991 there is a duty for the local street authority (Surrey County Council) to coordinate all types of work on the highway and under section 16 of the TMA 2004 to manage the road network with a view to achieving, so far as may be reasonably practicable, the expeditious movement of traffic on the road network.
+Under section 59 of NRSWA 1991 there is a duty for the local Street Authority (Surrey County Council) to coordinate all types of work on the highway and under section 16 of the Traffic Management Act 2004, to manage the road network with a view to achieving so far as may be reasonably practicable, the expeditious movement of traffic on the road network.